 3. A Small/Big Box

 Once you’ve got your box dimensions right, you can simply cut and join the six slabs of wood together by assembly with simple butt joints.
 That is the four sides, the top and the bottom.
 Once done, you can put any number of things inside, unlike a rack.
 You could also gift and share it to a friend, loved one or family member.
-Given how easy and simple its construction is, this project is perfect for beginners to practice their craft.
+Given how easy and simple its construction is, this wooden project is perfect for high school students and other beginners to practice their craft.

 4. Wooden Sofa Sleeve Cup Holder